-What to eat, and when to eat it is one of the biggest dilemmas for anyone looking to reach their fitness goals.
-Whilst there are varying theories on what is optimal and what is not so optimal, there are some solid, hard-and-fast rules that should be observed in order to maximise your potential and to reach your goals in the most efficient way possible.
+What to eat post-workout and when to eat it is one of the biggest dilemmas for anyone looking to reach their fitness goals.
+Whilst there are varying theories on what’s a healthy diet and what’s not so great, there are some solid, hard-and-fast rules that should be observed in order to maximise your potential and to reach your goals in the most efficient way possible.

 Why Nutrient Timing Is Important

-Your body is like a machine: if you don’t provide it with the right kind of fuel when it needs it, it will not run properly and is more likely to break down.
-If you want to maximise your output in the gym, it is crucial that you give your body the necessary nutrients at the right time.
+Your body is like a machine: if you don’t provide it with the right kind of fuel when it needs it, it won’t run properly and is more likely to break down.
+If you want to maximise your output in the gym, it’s crucial that you give your body the necessary nutrients at the right time.

 You’ve probably read that your pre- and post-workout meals are the most important part of your nutrition plan.
 What you eat before you train can be the difference between a killer workout and a dud; a killer workout leads to killer gains, dud workouts lead to…well, duds.
-Your post workout meal is equally as important, helping to regulate your blood sugar and refuel your muscles with much-needed nutrients to aid their recovery.
+Your post workout meal is equally as important as it helps to regulate your blood sugar and refuel your muscles with much-needed nutrients to aid their recovery.

-Regardless of whether you are cutting or bulking, pre-workout carbs are a must.
+Regardless of whether you’re cutting or bulking, pre-workout carbs are a must.
 But don’t go reaching for that energy drink just yet!

 It’s vital that you give your body the right kind of carbohydrate before training.
 Carbohydrates are broadly split into 2 categories: simple carbohydrates and complex carbohydrates.
-Ultimately, the body breaks down all carbohydrates into their simplest form: glucose.
-Simple carbs are broken down and absorbed by the body rapidly and produce a sharp spike in blood sugar and energy.
-Examples include sugar, white bread and fruit.
+Ultimately, the body breaks down all carbohydrates into their simplest form, glucose.
+Simple carbs are then absorbed by the body rapidly and produce a sharp spike in blood sugar and energy.
+Examples of simple carbohydrates include sugar, white bread and fruit.

 At the other end, you have complex carbs, which are digested much more slowly and therefore release their energy gradually over time.
 Good sources include oats, brown grains and brown rice.
 Neither is better outright than the other — they both have their place and function when considering what to eat post-workout and before.

 When you lift weights or perform any kind of strenuous activity, your muscles’ glycogen stores get depleted.
 Because of this, post-workout is the best time to consume simple carbohydrates.
-After a hard workout, your muscles are craving carbohydrates — they need them in order to replenish their glycogen stores, and they will be unable to recover as efficiently without them.
-The faster they can be delivered, the better!
+After a hard workout, your muscles are craving carbohydrates — they need them in order to replenish their glycogen stores, and they’ll be unable to recover as efficiently without them.
+The faster they can be delivered, the better.

-What you consume a few hours after you have finished training is also important.
-By consuming simple carbohydrates immediately post-workout, you also cause your blood sugar to spike due to the influx of glucose.
-Whilst this is desirable post-workout — it means there is plenty of glucose readily available for the muscles — the downside is as your muscles take up the glucose, your blood sugar will start to drop.
+What you eat a few hours after you’ve finished training is also important.
+By consuming simple carbohydrates immediately post-workout, you cause your blood sugar to spike due to the influx of glucose.
+Whilst this is what you want post-workout — it means there is plenty of glucose readily available for the muscles — the downside is as your muscles take up the glucose, your blood sugar will start to drop.

-If your blood sugar drops too low, you will begin to feel weak, irritable and hungry.
+If your blood sugar drops too low, you’ll begin to feel weak, irritable and hungry.
 To prevent this from happening, consume another meal around 2 hours after your post workout meal of protein, complex carbohydrate and veggies in order to regulate your blood sugar and prevent you from crashing.
-This will also suppress your appetite and help you to feel fuller for longer, as well as providing your body with further much-needed nutrients.
+This will also suppress your appetite and help you to feel fuller for longer, as well as providing your body with even more much-needed nutrients.

 What About Protein?

-You will see many different recommendations for daily protein intake depending where you look.
-As a general rule of thumb, 1.2-1.4g per kilo of bodyweight is more than enough for a casual fitness enthusiast looking to build muscle or burn fat.
+You’ll see many different recommendations for daily protein intake depending where you look.
+As a general rule of thumb, 1.2-1.4g per kilo of bodyweight per day is more than enough for a casual fitness enthusiast looking to build muscle or burn fat.
 Sure, you could have more, but it won’t make an awful lot of difference in the long run — other than increasing the cost of your weekly shop.

-Furthermore, there’s no real ‘magic number’ of protein to take at each meal.
+There’s also no real ‘magic number’ for how much protein to take at each meal for the ultimate gains.
 As a rule of thumb, ensure you get at least 20-30g of protein at every meal, including in your pre and post workout meals.

 So How Much Carbohydrate Should I Consume?